Gabriel-vzh2vs/Modelling-And-Simulation-Public-Release/Chapter_Random-Number-And-Variate-Generation/section_variates.md

 generate variates from a range of distributions.
 Here we will go through four techniques for this:

-- The Inverse Transform Method:
+- The Inverse Transform Method
-- Composition:
+- Composition
-- Convolution:
+- Convolution
-- Rejection sampling:
+- Rejection sampling

 [A brief section on why one should learn this]